 Federal law prohibits discrimination on the basis of race, color or national origin (Title VI of the Civil Rights Act of 1964), sex (Title IX of the Educational Amendments of 1972 and the Perkins Act of 1998), or disability (Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990) in educational programs or activities receiving federal financial assistance.
-Students, parents, employees, and the general public are hereby notified that Haralson County High The school does not discriminate in any educational programs or activities or in employment policies.
+Students, parents, employees, and the general public are hereby notified that Haralson County High School does not discriminate in any educational programs or activities or in employment policies.
 The following individuals have been designated as the employees responsible for coordinating the school system's effort to implement this nondiscriminatory policy.

 Title VI, IX, and Federal Programs

-Dr. Janet Goodman
+Dennis B Cole

+504 and ADA

+Dennis B Cole

 770-574-2500

-Dr. Janet Goodman

 770-574-2500